 My kids may be grownups now, but that isn’t going to stop me from whipping up a batch of vegan chocolate mummy cupcakes for my husband.
 We’ll eat a few and I’ll deliver the rest to my friend’s little guys who live down the street.
 The perfect compromise.

-I usually use Silk® Almondmilk for most of my baking, but I love the combination of chocolate and coconut so I decided to use their Coconutmilk for a change of pace.
-The texture of the cupcakes turned out exactly as I had expected them to, moist, light, spongey, and delicious.
+I usually use Silk almond milk for most of my baking, but I love the combination of chocolate and coconut so I decided to use their coconut milk for a change of pace.
+The texture of the cupcakes turned out exactly as I had expected them to, moist, light, spongy, and delicious.
 I also used it for the vanilla buttercream frosting and it turned out perfect.

-The flavor of Silk® Coconutmilk has a subtle nutty flavor, it won’t take over the taste of the other ingredients in your recipe, and it’s dairy-free, gluten-free, and non-GMO.
+The flavor of Silk coconut milk has a subtle nutty flavor, it won’t take over the taste of the other ingredients in your recipe, and it’s dairy-free, gluten-free, and non-GMO.
 What more could you ask for?
 There’s still almost an entire carton left for me to enjoy, so I’ll be adding it to my morning coffee, smoothies, and oatmeal.
-It’s also wonderful in creamy soups, like this one.
-And of course, it pairs perfectly with chocolate vegan mummy cupcakes.

 How to Make Vegan Chocolate Cupcakes